Does Homeowners Insurance Cover Property Kept Outdoors?

 When it comes to your homeowners insurance, you may be wondering if coverage extends to your outside property.
 While homeowners insurance covers many belongings kept outdoors, some items require you to purchase additional coverage.
 Before you invest in new outdoor amenities, check this list to find out what's typically covered.

-Your homeowner's insurance will often cover damage to “other structures,” which include the replacement or repair costs of a damaged fence.
-Coverage will pay for fences in the event of a storm or vandalism, but things get tricky if the fence is located on a property line.
-This may be an awkward conversation with the neighbor on who has ownership.
+Your home insurance policy will pay for repairing a damaged fence in the event of a storm or vandalism, but coverage gets tricky if the fence falls on a property line.
+Who will pay for the fence repair may be an awkward conversation with the neighbor on who has fence ownership.

 In addition to gazebos and sheds, fountains and other water decorations are considered other structures in your homeowner's policy.
 Most providers don't have a coverage limit for specific outdoor items.
 Instead, the general 10% of Coverage A limitation applies to all outside structures.
-For belongings that exceed $5,000, homeowners are strongly recommended to obtain additional coverage.
+For other structures that exceed $10,000, homeowners should ask to increase Coverage B on their policy.

-Greenhouses used for personal purposes are usually covered under your home insurance policy.
-However, if you use your greenhouse for commercial purposes, you'll need a commercial insurance policy.
+Your home insurance policy will usually cover greenhouses used for personal purposes.
+However, if you use your conservatory for commercial purposes, you'll need a commercial insurance policy.

 Grill or Fireplace

 On average, American household fires involving grills cause an annual $133 million in property damage.
-Because of the risks, fireplaces and fire pits might not be covered by standard homeowners insurance.
-However, structural damage caused to your home by a grill or fireplace would like be covered under your liability (eg negligence).
-Home insurance policies cover "stupid" but they are expensive claims to carry on your record.
+Fireplaces and fire pits might be excluded by standard homeowners insurance.
+However, structural damage caused to your home by a grill or fireplace would be covered under your liability (e.g., negligence).
+Home insurance policies cover stupid acts, but they are expensive claims to carry on your record.
 It's best to check with your insurance agent before filing a grill claim. (don't file small claims here)

 Hot tubs are subject to exclusions and limitations similar to pools.
-Although your policy may include certain covered perils for your hot tub and limited liability insurance, it's likely that you'll need extra coverage through an umbrella policy.
+Your policy may include covered perils for your hot tub and limited liability insurance, but you will likely need extra coverage.
 Purchasing a hot tub can often result in higher home insurance premiums.
 However, by taking certain safety precautions with covers and locks, suction drains, and barriers, you can often help control the costs.
 Damage resulting from frost, wear and tear, or negligence is not covered.

-Because playground equipment poses more risks than treehouses and trampolines combined, most insurance providers consider playsets, slides, and swings to be fatal attractions.
+Playground equipment poses more risks than treehouses and trampolines combined.
+Most insurance providers consider playsets, slides, and swings to be fatal attractions.
 Homeowners with playsets are advised to obtain extra coverage, or a personal catastrophe liability (PCL) policy to protect against unforeseen injuries.